sschuhmi/ImageClassificationUsignAWSSageMaker/README.md

 Screnshots on the completed training jobs as well as a detail screenshot of a specific training job and the obtained best hyperparameters are provided as 'TrainingJobs_Screenshot.jpg' and 'TrainingJob-Detail_Screenshot.jpg'.

+Also for the Hyperparameter tuning jobs, a screenshot is provided as 'HyperparameterTuningJobs_Screenshot.jpg'.

 ## Debugging and Profiling
 To perform model debugging and profiling in SageMaker, I configured the training job with SageMaker Debugger and Profiler in the training notebook.
 I enabled built-in rules to monitor training performance and resource utilization, including checks for dataloader issues, CPU and I/O bottlenecks, GPU utilization, batch size efficiency, and step outliers.